jungkumseok/cpen400a-2018w-assignments/assignments/assignment-3.md

 In this assignment you will be focusing on making your application more dynamic.
 Here is a high-level overview of what you will be doing:

-* Dynamically generate the product list HTML
+* Dynamically generate the product list
 * Dynamically generate the shopping cart modal